Herbert Hoover

-Republican President Warren G. Harding appointed Hoover as Secretary of Commerce in 1920, and he continued to serve under President Calvin Coolidge after Harding died in 1923.
-Hoover was an unusually active and visible Cabinet member, becoming known as "Secretary of Commerce and Under-Secretary of all other departments".
+Hoover served as Secretary of Commerce under presidents Warren G. Harding and Calvin Coolidge.
+Hoover was an unusually active and visible Cabinet member, becoming known as "Secretary of Commerce and Under-Secretary of all other departments."
 He was influential in the development of air travel and radio.
-He led the federal response to the Great Mississippi Flood of 1927.
-Hoover won the Republican nomination in the 1928 presidential election and defeated Democratic candidate Al Smith in a landslide.
-In 1929 Hoover assumed the presidency during a period of widespread economic stability.
+Hoover led the federal response to the Great Mississippi Flood of 1927.
+He won the Republican nomination in the 1928 presidential election and defeated Democratic candidate Al Smith in a landslide.
+In 1929, Hoover assumed the presidency.
 However, during his first year in office, the stock market crashed, signaling the onset of the Great Depression.
-The Great Depression dominated Hoover's presidency, and he responded by pursuing a series of economic policies in an attempt to lift the economy.
-Hoover scapegoated Mexican Americans for the Depression, and approximately one million were forcibly "repatriated" to Mexico in a forced migration campaign known as the Mexican Repatriation.
-Scholars contend the campaign meets modern legal standards of ethnic cleansing.
+Hoover supported the Mexican Repatriation and his response to the Great Depression was widely seen as lackluster.

-In the midst of the economic crisis, Hoover was decisively defeated by Democratic nominee Franklin D. Roosevelt in the 1932 presidential election.
+In the midst of the Great Depression, he was decisively defeated by Democratic nominee Franklin D. Roosevelt in the 1932 presidential election.
 Hoover's retirement was over 31 years long, one of the longest presidential retirements.
 He authored numerous works and became increasingly conservative in retirement.
-He strongly criticized Roosevelt's foreign policy and New Deal domestic agenda.
-In the 1940s and 1950s, public opinion of Hoover improved largely due to his service in various assignments for presidents Harry S. Truman and Dwight D. Eisenhower, including chairing the influential Hoover Commission.
+He strongly criticized Roosevelt's foreign policy and the New Deal.
+In the 1940s and 1950s, public opinion of Hoover improved, largely due to his service in various assignments for presidents Harry S. Truman and Dwight D. Eisenhower, including chairing the influential Hoover Commission.
 Critical assessments of his presidency by historians and political scientists generally rank him as a significantly below-average president, although Hoover has received praise for his actions as a humanitarian and public official.